 Passengers had been given a booklet, “Zeppelin Travel Made Easy” to answer frequently answered questions.
 On board electricity, for example, was 220 volt.
 Brandt wrote, “In the middle of the ship there is an electricity station supplied by its own generators.
 It produces sufficient power to feed the equivalent of a small town.”
-(The producer has yet to find a photo of the generator room.)
+(Control panels, photo below)

 May 11th’s 0328 departure continued what became a regular rotation of transatlantic passage, each with one, two or three US Navy officers aboard to observe, report, and share crew’s duties – and bunks.
 Newsreels milked the second visit showing the Hindenburg as a plaything of the wind, crews struggling to walk her to the mast and the gentile passengers having to jump onto a wheeled stair cart.
 Yet interest in the routine landings of the rich and famous thereafter waned.
 Rosendahl and Watson, seen in this photo with Captain Lehmann, would each make a trip.
 Fulton and Mills would also make a trip each.
 During John M. Thornton’s liaison, over lunch at Hugo Eckener’s table, he was introduced to Miss Helena Marie Leisy.
 Enamored, Thornton announced their engagement the next month.
 (The couple was married that September.)